 - 38.2 Exempt Lotteries are lotteries permitted to be conducted without a licence from the Gambling Commission and these are:

 - Small Society Lotteries.

 - Incidental Non-Commercial Lotteries.

 - Private Lotteries, which comprise:

 - A Private Society Lottery

 - o A Work Lottery

 - A Residents' Lottery

 - Customer Lotteries

-38.3 Small society lotteries, which fall below the staking and prize levels necessitating an Operating Licence, still require to be registered with MKCC whereas the other 'exempt lotteries' do not require to be registered.
-However, all exempt lotteries are subject to rules set out in the Gambling Act with which organisers should familiarise themselves.
+- 38.3 Small society lotteries, which fall below the staking and prize levels necessitating an Operating Licence, still require to be registered with MKCC whereas the other 'exempt lotteries' do not require to be registered.
+However, all exempt lotteries are subject to rules set out in the Gambling Act 2005 with which organisers should familiarise themselves.
 MKCC recommends those seeking to run lotteries take their own legal advice on which type of lottery category they fall within.
 Guidance notes regarding all lotteries, limits placed on small society lotteries and information setting out financial limits are available on the Gambling Commission website or by contacting MKCC.

+- A Small Society lottery is classed as small if the total value of tickets put on sale in a single lottery is £20,000 or less and the aggregate value of the tickets put on sale in a calendar year is £250,000 or less and must be for the purpose of enabling participation in, or of supporting, sport, athletics, or a cultural activity or for any other non-commercial purpose other than that of private gain.

+- Applicants for small society lotteries must apply to the Council in the area where their principal office is located.
+Where MKCC believes that the Society's principal office is situated in another area it will inform the Society as soon as possible and where possible, will inform the other Council concerned.